A Simple and Fast Algorithm for L1-norm Kernel PCA: Algorithm

-After getting the final $\boldsymbol{c}^*$ from Algorithm \ref{alg:L1KernelPCA}, we can compute principal scores without explicit mapping $\Phi(a_i)$.
-For example, the principal component of $i^\text{th}$ observation can be computed by
+Summarizing all the above, we obtain Algorithm \ref{alg:L1KernelPCA}.
+Once we get the output $\text{c}^{*}$ from Algorithm \ref{alg:L1KernelPCA}, we can compute principal scores with no explicit mapping.
+For example, the principal component of the $i^\text{th}$ observation can be computed by

-We can also proceed to find more principal components without explicit mapping $\Phi(a_i)$.
-As computing a loading vector and principal components only require the kernel matrix $K$, we only need to update the kernel matrix $K$ each time a new loading vector is found.
-We can update the kernel matrix without explicit mapping $\Phi(a_i)$ by
+Also, we can proceed to find more principal components with no explicit mapping.
+Noting that computing a loading vector and principal components requires only the kernel matrix, it suffices to update the kernel matrix each time a new loading vector is found.
+Fortunately, updating the kernel matrix can be done with no explicit mapping by